Manjupriya-29/PAN-Number-Validation-Data-Cleaning/README.md

 **Final Deliverables**:

-1.Detailed Report: A list of all PAN numbers with a new column indicating their status as Valid or Invalid.
+1.*Detailed Report*: A list of all PAN numbers with a new column indicating their status as Valid or Invalid.

-2.Summary Report: A high-level summary containing:
+2.*Summary Report*: A high-level summary containing:

 - Total records processed